vanHeemstraSystems/pitch/README.md

-repository-name
+pitch
-# Repository Name
+# Pitch

+> Online presentation maker — Build decks from scratch, or use free templates to make stunning presentations with Pitch.

-Based on "ABC" at https://www.abc.com/
+Based on "Pitch" at https://www.pitch.com/

 ## 100 - Introduction